Bira/octopus-carnival/_drafts/wir-mm-4e-kobold.md

 These are Level 1 Skirmishers with 27 HP and all kobold common traits.
-They made quite a splash among players in their first appearance in Keep of the Shadowfell, because 27 HP kobolds were something that went against a lot of people's conception of the monster.
+They made quite a splash among players in their first appearance in Keep of the Shadowfell, because 27 HP kobolds were something that went against a lot of people's conceptions of the monster.

 Anyway, kobold skirmishers fight with spears, and gain bonus sneak attack damage if they have combat advantage.
 They also have a **Mob Attack** trait that gives